-- Meanwhile, place the sugar-free vegan chocolate chips into a bowl and microwave by 30 seconds burst, stirring between.
-Stop when fully melted and shiny
+- Meanwhile, place the sugar-free vegan chocolate chips into a bowl and microwave by 30-second bursts, stirring between.
+Stop when fully melted and shiny.

 - Remove the peanut butter cookies from the fridge.
 Dip one cookie at a time into the melted chocolate.
 Hold one side of the cookie and dip the other half only.